Mastercard-Gateway/woocommerce-simplify-payment-gateway-plugin/README.md

 Yes it does - production and sandbox mode is driven by the API keys you use.

 ### License
-This software is Open Source, released under the BSD 3-Clause license.
+This software is Open Source, released under the Apache License 2.0.
 See [LICENSE.txt](LICENSE.txt) for more info.